From the cover:

 Salem Jones is the Manhattan Prophet, emerging from his life long imprisonment in Rikers Island Prison.
 His message is one of hope & faith for the survivors.
 Maria Primera is the beautiful, privileged journalist slated to be the first person to interview him.
 And Herbie Lipton is the surprising key to humanity's salvation.

-new book I've read this summer.
+This is, without a doubt, the best new book I've read this summer.
 The story is one of spiritual redemption, rather than one of religious dictates.
 All of the main plot points are definitely well within the realms of possibility.
 Terrorists attacking with nuclear devices?
 Easily believable in this day & age.
 An over reaction in the Middle East which causes localized nuclear war?
 Yup.
 A mutated AIDS virus?
 Not really a stretch.
 Even Herbie's family history is completely believable, given the hippy culture of the sixties.
 Oh, yes, the story IS GOOD!

 Now, let's talk about the writing.
 In a few places in this book, the author stumbles just a little & the writing goes a little down hill.
 However, over all I'd have to say the writing is very good.
 I like that the author wrote this book on the presupposition that the reader had access to a higher than fifth grade education.
 Details & back story are deftly woven in with the action.
 The author obviously understands the writers' adage "show, don't tell."